CAIP-358: Universal Payment Request Method

 Simple Summary

-A standard for enabling one-interaction cryptocurrency payment experiences across wallets and dapps, allowing payment information to be transmitted in a single round-trip.
+A standard for enabling one-interaction cryptocurrency payment flows across wallets and dapps, allowing all payment information to be transmitted in a single round-trip.

 Abstract